bhanug/misframe/posts/2014-09-02-streaming-http.md

 I'm not a Python programmer, but as a Go programmer this is very simple to do.
-You don't have to worry about threads, processes, coroutines, futures, or any other concurrency primitives.
+You don't have to worry about threads, processes, coroutines, futures, or any other concurrency/parallelism primitives as you would with Python.
 In fact, the following example doesn't even expose goroutines directly.
+Even when you *do* start to introduce concurrency primitives directly, they're much easier to reason about.

 This example is an extremely simplified version of the project that I whipped up in a couple of minutes.
 I wouldn't even call it "correct," but it's enough